metio/pasejo/docs/commands/pasejo-cmd-config.md

 - `ignore-missing-identities`: If set to `true`, the application will ignore missing identities when decrypting stores.
 This is useful if you want to use the application without having all identities available.
 The default value is `true`.
 - `clipboard-timeout`: The timeout in seconds for how long the application should keep secrets or one-time passwords in the clipboard.
 The default value is `45` seconds.
+- `pull-interval-seconds`: The interval in seconds `pasejo` will wait between pull operations of the configured synchronizer of a store.
+The default value is `86400` seconds (24 hours).